geseib/awsnetworkshop/website/content/40-Connect/45-Juniper/60-EXTRA - ECMP.md

 1. At the root# prompt, type **commit** and press enter, type **exit** and press enter.

-1. Now lets look at the new interfaces: **sh int br**.
+1. Now lets look at the new interfaces: **show interfaces brief st0**.
 You should see new interfaces: st0.3 and st0.4 and they both should show up. \*note: if they do not change from down to up after a 2 minutes, likely cause is the ip addresses were flipped in the createcsr script.

 ```
 ec2-user> show interfaces brief st0